dbeniamin/1-100_PythonCode_Challenge/README.md

 - GUI app that helps learning words in other languages, focused around working with diffrent files.
 - Flash green when the answer is correct and red when it is wrong.

+**26.03.2024 -> day 32_1 - SMTP merger**  - Script to send emails that pic a random quote.
+- Made using smtp and file navigation.

+day 32_1 - SMTP merger

 ### Contributing: